-With this challenge in mind, Kabat-Zinn decided to present his solution using a scientific approach that would appeal better to his target audience.
+With this challenge in mind, Kabat-Zinn decided to present his solution using a scientific approach that would appeal to his target audience better.
 He founded the Mindfulness-Based Stress Reduction Clinic (MBSR) at the University of Massachusetts Medical School.

 “I bent over backward to structure it and find ways to speak about it that avoided as much as possible the risk of its being seen as Buddhist, New Age, Eastern mysticism or just plain flaky.”

 With MSBR established, the more modern history of the mindful movement involved teaching teachers.
 Kabat-Zinn could teach mindfulness while researching and collecting the data he would need to convince more people.
 The basic techniques taught at MSBR are mindfulness meditation, body scanning, and yoga postures.
-The program takes 8 weeks.
+The program takes eight weeks.

-While many medical practitioners were doubtful of Kabat-Zinn’s methods at the beginning, it didn’t take long to convince them.
+While many medical practitioners were doubtful of Kabat-Zinn's methods initially, it didn't take long to convince them.
 MBSR was helping patients through physical, mental, and emotional health issues.
-Patients were reporting that they were less anxious, were more relaxed, and could sleep better.
+Patients reported that they were less anxious, more relaxed, and could sleep better.